apocalypticartcollective/eft/_posts/2025-11-25-Introducing-Echo-Future-Truth.md

 <br />

-Have a little free library in your neighborhood?
-Download the poster and share the story:
+Have a <a href='https://littlefreelibrary.org/map/'>Little Free Library</a> in your neighborhood?
+Download the poster and share the story (PDF suitable for printing will open in a new page):

 <div style="text-align:center">
 <a href='/assets/images/poster.pdf' target='new'><img src="{{ '/assets/images/poster.png' | relative_url }}" /></a>